 Google+ to Shut Down After a History of Low Engagement and Privacy Breaches

 In October, Google announced the sunsetting of its Google+ product after investigation findings revealed significant challenges in meeting consumer expectations.
 While this decision made waves in the digital marketing community, it’s not entirely surprising.
-From the beginning, the platform struggled to keep up with social media powerhouses like Facebook and Twitter.
+From the beginning, Google+ struggled to keep up with social media powerhouses like Facebook and Twitter.
 According to Google:

 “This review crystallized what we’ve known for a while: that while our engineering teams have put a lot of effort and dedication into building Google+ over the years, it has not achieved broad consumer or developer adoption, and has seen limited user interaction with apps.
 The consumer version of Google+ currently has low usage and engagement: 90 percent of Google+ user sessions are less than five seconds.” – Ben Smith, Google Fellow and Vice President of Engineering

 While Google+ was slated to shut down in August 2019, the date has been moved up following another massive security breach in November.
 This most recent bug affected 52.5 million users and made private profile information available to third-party apps.
-As a result, the platform is shutting down sooner than expected.
+As a result, Google+ is shutting down sooner than expected.
 Currently, the platform is scheduled to shut down in April 2019 instead of August, as was originally intended.

 What Small Businesses Need to Know: